LucasDelfino92/morrowindsharp/mw++.md

 **Continue**
 - (Optional) Enable **Hide Credits Button** and **Hide New Game Button (In Game)**.

+**Improved Vanilla Leveling**
+- Enable **Enhanced Tooltip**.
+This option assumes you haven't installed the "Level-up skills tooltip" patch in the Morrowind Code Patch.
+- Disable **Retroactive Health Activation** for compatibility with MWSE State-Based Health.

 **Let There Be Darkness - Lua Lighting Overhaul**
 - In the **General and Cell Settings** tab, set **Cell lighting value overrides** to **NONE**.